New Brunswick Legislative Building

 The New Brunswick Legislative Building (Édifice de l'Assemblée législative du Nouveau-Brunswick) is the home to the Legislative Assembly of New Brunswick, and is located in Fredericton, New Brunswick, Canada.
 Opened in 1882, the Second Empire style structure was designed by Saint John architect J.C.
-Dumaresq and replaced the previous home destroyed by fire in 1877.
+Dumaresq and replaced the previous structure destroyed by fire in 1877.

 The height of the building (measured to the top of the rotunda) is approximately 41 meters high.